bbc/genie-starter-pack/docs/gameplay-component.md

-# Children's BBC - Genie Gameplay Component
+# Developing a Gameplay Component

 * [How is Genie structured?](#how-is-genie-structured)
 * [How do I use the core engines?](#how-do-i-use-the-core-engines)